Iwakuni: Other places

-The Mekata Residence was the home of a mid-ranking Samurai family from the 18th century.
+The Mekata Residence was the home of a mid-ranking samurai family from the 18th century.
 It is one of the last few remaining and so it is considered national property.

 The Momijidani Maple Park used to be the garden of a temple.
 Located near the beginning of a mountain trail, many visitors come each autumn to view the colorful leaves on the many maple trees here.

 The Nagayamon Gate of the Kagawa Family Residence is another well preserved piece of history.
 The appearance of this samurai residence has also been well kept and is considered prefectural cultural property.

-In addition to the artifacts in Iwakuni Castle, more of the Kikkawa family's things are displayed at the Kikkawa Museum.

 The Iwakuni Art Museum contains ceramics, armor, furniture, and other artifacts which were once used by feudal lords.

 Iwakuni also offers several different kinds of plants and trees which people like to view.
 In addition to the cherry trees and maple trees along the Nishiki river, there are also Japanese apricot trees, peony bushes, azalea, Japanese iris, and hydrangea.
 Many of these plants and trees are located around Kikko Park.

 Festivals

 The Kintai Bridge Festival is held annually on April 29 at Kikko Park.
 The festival includes a parade across the bridge called the “Sankin-koutai” Feudal Lords’ Procession featuring locals dressed in historic samurai costumes.
 The date of this festival is subject to some controversy as it is former emperor Hirohito's birthday.
 From the death of Hirohito in 1989 until 2005, the day was officially called “Greenery Day”.
-In 2005, it was voted to change the name to “Showa Day” in reference to Hirohito despite the fear of opposition from other countries such as China and North Korea and South Korea, against which alleged war crimes were committed under the direction of the late emperor.
+In 2005, it was voted to change the name to “Showa Day” in reference to Hirohito despite the fear of opposition from other countries such as China and North Korea and South Korea, against which war crimes were committed under the direction of the late emperor.
 However, according to the Liberal Democratic Party, this day would “encourage public reflection of the turbulent 63 years of Hirohito's reign, rather than glorify the emperor himself”.

 The Nishiki River Water Festival is held on the first Saturday of every August.
 There is a large fireworks display and many people attend dressed in traditional clothing such as kimono.